mattermost/docs/source/preferences/manage-your-web-notifications.rst

 Enable notifications
 --------------------

-From Mattermost v9.10, Mattermost prompts you to enable notifications in your web browser.
+From Mattermost v9.10, Mattermost prompts you to grant permission to your web browser to show notifications.

 .. image:: ../images/enable-notifications.png
   :alt: From Mattermost v9.10, you're prompted to enable notifications.